-- The following information may be necessary: - The location of your building and those structures next to you. - The location of any curb cuts, parking spaces - The location of landscape features such as existing large trees, fencing - The location of freestanding signs/lights - A professionally engineered drainage plan - A typical cross-section of the proposed parking lot surface - As required by the Americans with Disabilities Act, the location and dimension of handicap accessible parking spaces per the Boulder County Building Code and Transportation Standards. - Any other information that you feel is important to your design.
+) le Plan The following information may be necessary: The location of your building and those structures next to you.
+The location of any curb cuts, parking spaces The location of landscape features such as existing large trees, fencing The location of freestanding signs/lights A professionally engineered drainage plan A typical cross-section of the proposed parking lot surface As required by the Americans with Disabilities Act, the location and dimension of handicap accessible parking spaces pe the Boulder County Building Code and Transportation Standards.